gamedev4995/Challenge-2/Kirby #2 - Cleaning Kirby.md

 <img width="300" alt="Screenshot 2024-09-11 155945" src="https://github.com/user-attachments/assets/e1401b2e-d05e-46d2-8d02-5d8ce336f540">

-Next came the tied part of the headpiece, where we first took a new capsule and flattened the width, like how it was done prior with the feet.
-We made sure that the end of the capsule was inserted at the back of the headpiece and that it was long enough to be visible from the front.
+Next came the tied part of the bandana, where we first took a new capsule and flattened the width, like how it was done prior with the feet.
+We made sure that the end of the capsule was inserted at the back of the bandana and that it was long enough to be visible from the front.

 <img width="300" alt="Screenshot 2024-09-11 164350" src="https://github.com/user-attachments/assets/27534c5d-dbb7-407b-8905-7f7f74d5adb3">